-Children between the ages of 5 and under 14 years who will be traveling alone are considered unaccompanied minors.
+Children between the ages of 5 years and under 14 years traveling alone are considered unaccompanied minors.
 The child traveling unaccompanied must have reached their fifth birthday by the date of travel on JetBlue.
 A child who has reached their fourteenth birthday and is traveling alone is no longer considered an unaccompanied minor.

 JetBlue does not offer child fares so travel agents should book and ticket the child at the adult fare and then call 1-800-JETBLUE to let us know that the child will be traveling unaccompanied.
 You will be asked to supply the following information for both the person dropping off and picking up the child.

 - Name (as it appears on government issued ID)

 - Address (as it appears on government issued ID)